UK watchdog still probing LME nickel trading suspension

 The LME, the world's oldest and largest market for industrial metals, also cancelled all nickel trades on March 8 after prices spiked by more than 50% in a matter of hours to above $100,000 a tonne.

-The FCA is still assessing the circumstances surrounding LME’s decision to suspend nickel trading to make sure all lessons are learned, the watchdog told Reuters this week.
+The FCA is still assessing the circumstances surrounding LME’s decision to suspend nickel trading to make sure all lessons are learned, the watchdog said.

+It declined to comment on when it expected the investigation to be completed, whether it would make an announcement on the findings, recommendations or enforcement measures, or when an announcement should be expected.

 The FCA and the Bank of England (BoE) last April announced a rare joint intervention into what happened on the LME's nickel market under section 166 of the Financial Services and Markets Act 2000.